 The clinic will be closed from 24 May 2021 and will reopen in August 2021.

-What if I need emergency eye care during this time?
+What if I need urgent eye care during this time?

-If you have an eye emergency, please phone 020 8934 6799.
-If you are already under the care of The Royal Eye Unit and your eye emergency is related to the condition you are being treated for, we will book an appointment for you at Kingston Hospital, if necessary.
-If you are not currently a Royal Eye Unit patient, we will give you advice on where you eye emergency can be death with.
+If you have an urgent eye problem, please phone 020 8934 6799 (Monday to Friday, 8.30am – 4.30pm).
+If you are already under the care of The Royal Eye Unit and your eye problem is related to the condition you are being treated for, we will book an appointment for you at Kingston Hospital, if necessary.
+If you are not currently a Royal Eye Unit patient, we will give you advice on where your eye problem can be dealt with.
 This may be another eye hospital or a community service.

 I already have an appointment at The Royal Eye Unit.
 Will my appointment still go ahead?